Cognitive learning

 For example, if someone is set the task to proofread a particular report and they need to make use of a specific tool such as Grammarly, by using this tool in hand with the manuals, this would cause them to learn the features and abilities of the tool through discovery.

-5. Receptive Learning
+5. Receptive learning

 Lectures where you sit in groups and a speaker feeds the audience with information on a specific subject is an example of receptive learning.
 It requires the learner to be active by asking questions and taking down short notes.